20 Hockey Scholarships and Grants Most Families Don't Know About

 6. NHLPA Goals and Dreams

-The NHLPA's flagship charitable program has donated over $27 million in brand-new equipment to grassroots hockey programs worldwide since 1999.
+The NHLPA's flagship charitable program has donated over $27 million in new equipment to grassroots hockey programs worldwide since 1999.

-- How it works: Your local hockey organization applies for an equipment donation (complete sets of new gear).
+- How it works: Local hockey organizations apply for an equipment donation (complete sets of new gear).
 One donation per program per season.

-- Who benefits: Kids who play in programs that receive the equipment — often learn-to-play and introductory programs
+- Who benefits: Players in programs that receive the equipment, often learn-to-play and introductory programs.

 - Learn more: nhlpa.com/giving-back/goals-and-dreams